jpaulrajredhat/kind-development/README.md

 ```bash
 kubectl cluster-info --context kind-osclimate-cluster
  ```
 **Step 4 :**  Datamesh components deployment.
 As of now , this deploymet script tested and supports only Airflow.
 Trino and Minio components are included but not tested completelty , will be supported later .

+Note : Before execute deploy.sh, make sure that all datamesh (Airflow , Minio and  Trino ) component images are avaialble in your local, if not, pull it on your local and update image name and version to  deploy.sh.
+Example : AIRFLOW_IMAGE="apache/airflow" and AIRFLOW_TAG="<version>"

 To deploy just **Airflow**